SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

- In the event of no controlled vocabularies being available, the Editors (or Working Group members) have the opportunity to propose the creation of controlled vocabularies.
-Required controlled vocabularies, that do not exist yet, need to be created by the Publications Office, as part of the EU Vocabularies.
-Of course, existing controlled vocabularies can be updated, if necessary.
+ In the event of no controlled vocabularies being available, the Editors (or Working Group members) have the opportunity to propose the creation of new controlled vocabularies.
+Required controlled vocabularies, that do not yet exist, need to be created by the Publications Office, as part of the EU Vocabularies.
+If necessary, existing controlled vocabularies can be updated.

 </details>